New York: Non-Disclosure / Non-Compete Agreements

 In either case, it is in the business' best interests to make sure that its sensitive information does not make its way into the wrong hands.

 A non-disclosure or non-compete agreement is basically a contract between the employer and its employee where, for some valuable consideration (like a job and salary), the employee promises not to divulge any sensitive information learned during the course of employment or the employee promises not to go work for competitors for some period of time after the employment terminates.
+For further details, you may refer to this non-disclosure agreement template.

-As with all contracts, restrictive covenants require an exchange of consideration to be enforceable.
+Note that as with all contracts, restrictive covenants require an exchange of consideration to be enforceable.
 The law defines consideration as a "bargained-for exchange between the parties," in other words, something each side wants and promises to give to the other side.
 This is why restrictive covenants should be signed at the beginning of the employment relationship: There is no consideration when the employer promises the employee something he is already giving him (a job and salary).
 So NDAs signed mid-employment should be bought for something extra, like a bonus or a promotion, to be enforceable.

 Enforcement of Non-Disclosure / Non-Compete Agreements